IcyFeVA/sophiesworlds/gameBubbleWrap/README.md

 - Each pop plays a sound effect
 - When all bubbles are popped, you'll hear a celebration sound and a new grid appears after 1.5 seconds
 - Perfect for stress relief and satisfying tactile feedback
+- Watch bubbles gently wobble and sway while waiting to be popped!

 ## Technical Details